Habitable Zones Around Massive Stars: From the Main Sequence to Supergiants: Results

 The divergence between existence and residence emerges in the transition regime where atmospheric retention and rapid structural evolution compress the usable band and increase its sweep rate.
 The relevant control parameter is not only the shrinking MS lifetime but also the growth and variability of $r_{\rm in}(t)=\max(r_{\rm in,clim},r_{\rm wind},r_{\rm XUV})$, which steepens with stellar mass as winds strengthen and the spectrum hardens.
 As a result, $r_{\rm in}(t)$ can approach $r_{\rm out,clim}(t)$ and the band can become both narrow and fast-moving, so the inequality $r_{\rm in}(t) < a < r_{\rm out,clim}(t)$ cannot be maintained for long at any fixed $a$.
 This is why the MS residence curve in Fig.~\ref{fig:existence_vs_residence} drops sharply beyond the point where the MS band is still present but no longer quasi-stationary.
 A concrete example is the $12\,M_\odot$ track, which still has a non-zero MS existence time in Table~\ref{tab:1} ($\Delta t_{\rm HZ,MS}=1.15\,{\rm Myr}$), yet Fig.~\ref{fig:existence_vs_residence} shows that the maximum contiguous MS residence time is already pushed below the $\sim 1\,{\rm Myr}$ benchmark.
 In this sense, the residence framing tightens the practical mass ceiling for continuous MS habitability, because it requires not only the existence of an annulus but also that the annulus does not sweep past any fixed orbit too rapidly.

 The post-MS behaviour is similar in trend but is set by even faster luminosity and temperature evolution, so residence and existence are typically closer to each other and both are short.
 At $15\,M_\odot$ Table~\ref{tab:1} gives $\Delta t_{\rm HZ,post}=1.49\,{\rm Myr}$ and Fig.~\ref{fig:existence_vs_residence} indicates an optimal post-MS residence time of the same order, whereas by $25\,M_\odot$ the post-MS existence time is $\Delta t_{\rm HZ,post}=2.15\times 10^{-1}\,{\rm Myr}$ and the corresponding residence maximum is comparably brief.
 Thus, even when a post-MS HZ annulus exists, the rapid outward sweep of the boundaries limits any fixed-orbit residence to $\lesssim{\rm Myr}$ scales for massive stars, reinforcing that feasibility is controlled by atmospheric-retention constraints and evolutionary sweep rates rather than by the presence of a climate band at large radii.
+The following sensitivity tests isolate the $7$--$20\,M_\odot$ transition regime in tabular form.